 Allow people to express their emotions in whatever form they take.
 People have diverse responses to stress and crisis.

-Some people may be quiet and unable to talk; angry and yelling; blaming themselves for what happened to them; crying; acting violently and so on
+Some people may be quiet and unable to talk; angry and yelling; blaming themselves for what happened to them; crying; violent and so on.

-People with hearing or speaking difficulties, people who speak a different language and others experience different barriers when reaching out for support.

-Adhere to the survivor-centered principles and confidentiality when finding ways to listen to and support these individuals.
-Even if you cannot understand someone you can always demonstrate care and support.

-Ensure female staff is present to provide support, especially in contexts where women and/or girls are culturally unable to interact with men.
+- People with disabilities, people who speak a different language and others experience different barriers when reaching out for support.
+Adhere to the survivor/victim-centred principles and confidentiality when finding ways to listen to and support these individuals.
+Even if you cannot understand someone you can always demonstrate care and support. - Ensure female staff is present to provide support, especially in contexts where women and/or girls are culturally unable to interact with men.